-Academic Suspension generally means the student is not eligible to enroll at the University for one regular semester.
+Academic Suspension generally means the student is not eligible to enroll at the University for one regular semester, and until they complete an Academic Plan with the office of Academic Success.
 Students may become eligible to enroll earlier if they use courses in any mini-term, summer term, or courses transferred from another university that result in placing them in Good Academic Standing.